 In 1994, the Office of National Drug Control Policy (ONDCP) designated 13 jurisdictions in Maryland, the District of Columbia, and Northern Virginia as a HIDTA region.
 Since then, the Washington/Baltimore (W/B) HIDTA’s boundaries have expanded to include 26 counties and 11 cities in Maryland, Virginia, West Virginia, and the District of Columbia.

 Want to learn more about our programs, and get the latest news and updates delivered to your mailbox?
 Never miss a story!
-Sign up here to get our weekly e-newsletter, The HIDTA Weekly Journal.
+Sign up here to get our monthly e-newsletter, The W/B HIDTA Monthly Journal.